puppetlabs/puppet-docs/source/pe/3.7/r10k_run.md

 r10k deploy environment
 ~~~

 This command checks the Git repository you've specified in r10k.yaml to see what branches are present.
 Then r10k maps those branches to the Puppet directory environments it creates in the directory path you specified in r10k.yaml.
-It then clones your Git repo, and either creates (if this is your first run) or updates (if it is a subsequent run) your directory environments with the contents of your repo.
+It then clones your Git repo, and either creates (if this is your first run) or updates (if it is a subsequent run) your directory environments with the contents of your repo branches.

 > Note that when running commands to deploy code on a master, r10k needs to have write access to your Puppet environment path.
 If you're using Puppet Enterprise this account is pe-puppet.
 To do this, run r10k as the Puppet user itself or as root.
 Running the user as root requires access control to the root user.